 You can't claim to have the best streaming room setup when your cables are nothing more than a hot mess.
 The importance of cable management extends beyond the innards of your system unit.
 Your monitor, system unit extremities, peripherals, etc., all have cables that must be run effectively to minimize clutter and maintain a neat look.

 If your desk has built-in grooves or grommets, it's in your best interest to use them.
 Should none of these things be available by default, you are likely going to have to purchase and install one or the other.

 15. Consider Maintaining a Lighting Color Scheme

 This is purely an aesthetic touch for your streaming desk setup.
 In some streams, you may notice that the equipment or even the room has a single color scheme going for it.
-Purple, for example, has become a trendy lighting color scheme for streamer setups.
+Purple, for example, has become a trendy lighting color scheme for streaming setups.

 Not only do they help to give your streamer visual identity, but they also create an attractive layout for your viewers to see.
 Going full RGB with everything is possible, but the color combination could end up throwing things off, as well as being very distracting and confusing.

 16. Have a Phone Stand Handy

 Even when you're streaming, you sometimes want to check on random notifications.
 Alternatively, you may use your cell phone to check on comments and other alerts relevant to your stream.
 Wouldn't it be incredibly efficient to be able to put your phone in a resting position that is conducive to this?